 Differences in bottom design have a big impact on the maneuverability and riding feel of skis.
 Basically, camber allows for quicker turn transitions, nose rocker promotes buoyancy and easier turn initiation, and tail rocker makes it easier to slide the tail.
 There are several combinations of these, and they are adopted depending on the purpose of the ski

-[Camber model]
+[Camber Model]

 [Full Rocker Model]

-POINT 3Directional and Freestyle
+POINT 3 Directional and Freestyle

-" "Directional" comes from the word "direction," meaning bearing or direction, and is designed for skiing forward.
-If a skier from before the advent of twin-tip skis were to read this, they'd probably think, "What?
-That's obvious!"
-But that's what it means: this type of ski has the same orthodox shape as a regular carving ski.
-It excels in turning and high-speed stability, allowing you to enjoy stable, high-speed turns even on hard surfaces.
+" "Directional" comes from the word "direction," meaning direction or orientation, and is designed for skiing forward.
+If a skier who predates the advent of twin-tip skis were to read this, they would surely think, "What, that's obvious!"
+But that's exactly what it means; this type of ski has the same orthodox shape as a typical carving ski.
+It excels in turns and high-speed stability, allowing you to enjoy stable high-speed turns even on hard-packed snow.

 The "Freestyle" skis are twin tip or twin rocker models with a distinctive curved tail.
 They're perfect for not only turning, but also flying, scrubbing, sliding, and even switch landings, making them truly freestyle skis.
 The binding attachment point is set near the center of the ski, providing excellent swing balance and superior maneuverability and stability for jumps, freestyle tricks, and switch runs